BiodataAnalysisGroup/BioHackathon/Cellot_v1_sj.md

 2. **Performance Metrics**:
    - **R² Score**: Calculating R² for the predicted versus actual values helps quantify the model’s prediction accuracy for each cell type.
-   - **Transport Distance**: In progress !!
-The distances (euclidian, edistance and mmd), transport function metrics, assesses how accurately the model translates control cells into their perturbed states.
+   - **Transport Distance**: The distances (euclidian, edistance and mmd), transport function metrics, assesses how accurately the model translates control cells into their perturbed states.

 The evaluation process allows detailed analysis of each model's performance per cell type, facilitating further adjustments and optimization of model parameters.